sajid-khan-afridi/configureNodemon/README.md

 "start": "concurrently npm:start:\*"
 }

-step3:Due to "npm start" command and in one terminal we will run the "node main.js" and "tsc -w" npm start
+step3: Run "npm start" command and in one terminal we will run the "node main.js" and "tsc -w"